Ticketing Incident Management may be defined as a process for logging, recording, and resolving incidents.

 History of Ticketing System

-The paper processes were used date back in the 20th century when face-to-face interaction was in more demand to resolve user and customer issues.
+The paper processes were used date back to the 20th century when face-to-face interaction was in more demand to resolve user and customer issues.

-The helpdesk used to be a physical location which people would go to for support and the ticketing system was an internal process for managing the requests.
+The helpdesk used to be a physical location that people would go to for support and the complaint ticketing system was an internal process for managing the requests.

-In the 1960s, the concept of telephone call centres was introduced to handle the customer service issues, which were supported by Interactive Voice Response – IVR.
+In the 1960s, the concept of telephone call centers was introduced to handle customer service issues, which were supported by Interactive Voice Response - IVR.

 As personal computers and email became widespread so, users began to communicate their needs and problems to support staff electronically in the late 1970s.